-Biden rallies supporters in Texas after Buttigieg, Klobuchar endorse him
+O'Rourke endorses Biden at Dallas rally on eve of Super Tuesday, as ex-VP appears to offer gun-control role

 Klobuchar and Biden then hugged as cheers of "Let's go, Joe!" broke out.
 Later, Klobuchar noted that Minnesota was also voting on Tuesday, and urged voters there to support Biden as well, amid concerns that her sudden withdrawal might actually help Sanders win the state.

+Biden went on to thank Buttigieg for his endorsement earlier in the day as well.
+Speaking to supporters, Biden said Pete reminded him of his late son Beau during the debates.

-"I’m looking for a leader, I’m looking for a president, who will draw out what’s best in each of us,” former South Bend Mayor Pete Buttigieg, who ended his campaign Sunday, told reporters prior to the rally.
+"I’m looking for a leader, I’m looking for a president, who will draw out what’s best in each of us,” Buttigieg, who ended his campaign Sunday, told reporters prior to the rally.
 “We have found that leader in vice president, soon-to-be president, Joe Biden.”

-At his rally, Sanders praised both Buttigieg and Klobuchar even as the two were in Texas to boost Biden.
+In Minnesota, Sanders praised both Buttigieg and Klobuchar even as the two were in Texas to boost Biden.

 "Tonight, I want to open the door to Amy's supporters, to Pete's supporters," he said.
 "I know there are political differences, but I also know that virtually all of Amy's supporters and Pete's supporters understand that we've got to move toward a government that believes in justice, not greed."